dpi/entity_usage/README.txt

 entity operations.
 Examples of how to implement the plugin can be found in src/Plugin/EntityUsage/Track

-Feedback is very welcome in the issue queue.
+Feedback is very welcome on the issue queue.